Called to the Bar

 Jon is recognized by Lexpert, Chambers Canada and Best Lawyers as a leading practitioner in class proceedings.
-He has also been appointed to sit on the Ontario Class Action Bench-Bar Liaison Committee.
+He was appointed to sit on the Ontario Class Action Bench-Bar Liaison Committee.
 He has acted as counsel in a wide variety of class actions, involving product liability, medical implants, consumer protection, employment law (overtime class actions), public health (infectious disease outbreaks), securities misrepresentation, pension matters, Crown liability and other matters.

 He is co-lead counsel in Heyder v.
 Canada, in which a settlement was reached for $900 million involving alleged sexual misconduct in the Canadian Armed Forces and Department of National Defence.
 It is one of the largest class action settlements in Canadian history.